Reds vs. Royals Player Props Betting Odds

 Steer Stats

-- Spencer Steer has 17 doubles, two triples, eight home runs, 28 walks and 35 RBI (66 total hits).
-He's also swiped five bases.
+- Spencer Steer has 17 doubles, two triples, eight home runs, 28 walks and 36 RBI (67 total hits).
+He has stolen five bases.

 Steer Recent Games